Brachygastra lecheguana

-Brachygastra lecheguana (Latreille 1824), formerly known as Nectarina lecheguana, is a species of dark paper wasp found across North and South America.
-It nests in underbrush in grassland-type environments, and produces honey, characteristic of the genus Brachygastra.
+Brachygastra lecheguana (Latreille, 1824), formerly known as Nectarina lecheguana, is a species of dark paper wasp found across tropical to subtropical America.
+It nests in underbrush in grassland-type environments, and species of the genus Brachygastra store honey, a trait characteristic of the genus.

 Names

 Common names include marimbondo-do-campo, marimbondo-do-pasto, marimbondo-exu, marimbondo-de-pote, marimbondo-de-purrão, and avispa-de-pote, among others depending on the location.

 It is called tu in the Kwaza language of Rondônia, Brazil.

 Taxonomy

 B. lecheguana belongs to the Epiponini tribe of Polistinae wasps, sometimes referred to as Polybiinae wasps.
 It is a Neotropical social wasp species that falls under the genus Brachygastra.

 Brachygastra wasps are identified, as noted in Andena and Carpenter (2012), by an anatomical projection over their posterior.
 The scutellum, metanotum, and propodeum, three of the hymenopteran back structures, combined form a flat, vertical surface in the middle of the body (mesosoma).

 B. lecheguana is very closely related to B. mellifica and B. borellii, and indeed some authors suggest that B. lecheguana and B. mellifica can only be differentiated based on where they are found with respect to their reported distribution throughout the Americas.
 However, there are morphological and genetic differences between these species.